lucendio/lecture-devops-infos/content/assignments/deliverables/project-concept.md

 * written in Markdown (or reStructuredText)
 * file(s) are stored and tracked in an accessible version control system
 * hand in a deep link to the file(s) located in that repository
-* changes to the technology stack after handing in the initial version are only permitted after consultation
+* significant changes to the technology stack or other modification that might jeopardize the success of the project made after (!) handing in the initial version are only permitted after consultation (minor changes can be neglected)

 ### Content